Take a peek at Shabby Chic

 “Simple, spacious, with a little bit of shelliciousness,” this is how Ashwell described Beach cottage chic.
 This type of decor is dominated by white -- the walls, distressed furnishings, sofas, and even slipcovers.
 If not white, these elements are mostly accentuated with soft pastels to keep the vibe cordial.

 “Cottage Style isn’t a style.
 After all, a cottage is meant to be lived in, to be enjoyed, and is usually the recipient of all the cast-offs from the real home.” as stated by Coral Nafie in an article she published for The Spruce about Cottage Style.
-However, since cottage furnishings and accessories have grown in popularity, they have somehow become a style inspiration.
+However, since cottage furnishings and accessories have grown in popularity it somehow became an inspiration for style.
 According to Nafie, in Cottage Style, anything (and everything) goes.
 So how does this style look when combined with shabby chic?
-Unlike the beach cottage chic, which is often spacious and simple, cottage-style shabby chic is cramped with a mix of fabrics used for slipcovers, upholstery, curtains, draperies, table skirts, pillows, and MORE.
+Unlike beach cottage chic which is often spacious and simple, cottage-style shabby chic is cramped with a mix of fabrics used for slipcovers, upholstery, curtains, draperies, table skirts, pillows, and MORE.
 To achieve a collected look, this style coordinates a variety of prints like stripes, checks, tartans, and of course, florals.

 While Shabby Chic is often used interchangeably with French country, the latter is actually considered part of the former.
 French country shabby chic, on the other hand, is inspired by vintage farmhouses in the French countryside.
 Like beach cottage chic, French country shabby chic is often spacious, and since this style is not overwhelmed with details, weathered pieces and chandeliers often catch attention.

 The Shabby chic style that emphasizes fabulous lighting, decorative chandeliers against a clean backdrop, and furniture with carved legs.